artainmo/web-development/back-front-end/javascript/README.md

 Similarly as with object for private attributes start them with _ and use get/set functions to access them.

-Classes can heritate from other classes meaning, it the child class heritates all the parents class's attributes/methods, this can be done with the extends keyword and calling first in constructor of child class the parent constructor with super(args).
+Classes can heritate from other classes, meaning, if the child class heritates all the parents class' attributes/methods, this can be done with the extends keyword and calling first in constructor of child class the parent constructor with super(args).

 Static methods are like private methods, they are indicated by the keyword static and are only available inside the class never outside the class.